Ryuann/j-ren.github.io/index.md

 ## 💻 Projects

-**[Circular Equipment](https://www.philips.nl/en/a-w/hackathon.html)**, Philips Student Hackathon 2023 – *First Place*
+**Circular Equipment**, Philips Student Hackathon 2023 – *Group Winner*
-- Designed a sustainable proposal for circular use of large medical devices.
+- Led a team in designing a sustainable solution for circular use of large medical devices.
-- Analyzed industry trends and presented a business model for circular management.
+- Analyzed industry trends and presented a viable business model for circular equipment management.
-- Presented results to a professional jury and secured first place.
+- Recognized as the winning team in the “Circular Equipment” track by a professional jury.

 ---